 It's also worth talking about cloud computing blockchain adoption's potential to strengthen your decision further.
 It’s predicted by the research that the global cloud computing market size is expected to reach $947.3 billion by 2026.
 About 90% of the predicted data generated soon will be neither saved nor stored.
 It is larger compared to the forecasted data center traffic made per year by a factor of four.

-Meanwhile, there is an increasing demand for computing power from various industries to run enterprise-based applications and process high volumes of data.
+Meanwhile, there is an increasing demand for computing power from various industries to run enterprise mobile app development and process high volumes of data.
 Therefore, a new form of a decentralized cloud that can empower blockchain computing would be required.
 This gap could be filled with blockchain powered decentralized solutions.